Former Spartan, NWSL goalie to lead TC West

 Savanna Wojtanowski, a Titan alumni and former goalkeeper at Michigan State University, was hired to head the girls soccer program Friday.

-Chelsea Greisinger stepped away from the program after the cancellation of the spring season and athletic director Jason Carmein knew exactly where to look.
+Chelsea Griesinger stepped away from the program after the cancellation of the spring season and athletic director Jason Carmein knew exactly where to look.

 Wojtanowski graduated from West in 2013 and immediately became part of the coaching staff as an assistant post graduation.
 She spent two years with the Titans from 2014-15 while attending Ferris State University, before transferring to MSU to play goalie and coach in various leagues throughout the Lansing area.